Posts

 Image

-The Night House by Jo Nesbo was published October 3, 2023 and is an adult horror novel published by Knopf, Pantheon, Vintage, and Anchor.
-The novel is about a kid named Richard Elauved who has been sent to live with foster parents in Ballantyne after his biological parents were killed.
-Richard is an outcast and bully at his new school and becomes a suspect when a classmate named Tom goes missing.
-He tries to explain that Tom was sucked through a phone booth on the edge of the woods, but no one believes him.
-When another classmate goes missing, Richard is in serious trouble with the law.
+The Night House by Jo Nesbo was published on October 3, 2023, is an adult horror novel released by Knopf, Pantheon, Vintage, and Anchor.
+The story follows Richard Elauved, a young boy sent to live with foster parents in the town of Ballantyne after his biological parents are killed.
+At his new school, Richard is both an outcast and a target of bullying, which only deepens his isolation.
+When a classmate named Tom mysteriously goes missing, Richard quickly becomes the prime suspect.
+He insists that Tom was somehow sucked into a phone booth at the edge of the woods, a claim no one is willing to believe.
+As fear and suspicion grow, another student disappears, leaving Richard in even deeper trouble and facing serious consequences with the law.
 Not having read any books by Jo Nesbo, I was intrigued by the synopsis and cover art of The Night House .
 I requested to receive an Advanced Readers Copy (ARC) of this book from NetGalley.
-I was absolutely ecstatic that I was approved.
-I received a digital copy for free in exchange for my honest review.
-Please note that my review does contain spoile...
+I was absolutely ecstatic that I was...

 Book Review: Dirty Thirty (Stephanie Plum, #30) by Janet Evanovich